-This volume supplements and implements Title I of the Act with respect to judicial officers and judicial employees, by providing more specifically the uniform procedures and requirements for the judiciary's financial disclosure system.
+This part of Volume 2 provides the uniform procedures and requirements for the judiciary's financial disclosure system.

 This part of Volume 2 applies to all judicial officers and judicial employees required by the Act to file financial disclosure reports.